HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/update_firmware.md

 ![](img/update_firmware/02.png)

-Click "Select firmware" to select the downloaded corresponding upgrade firmware, and click "Update" to upgrade.
+Click "Select firmware" to select the corresponding upgrade firmware that has been downloaded, and click "Update" to upgrade.

 ![](img/update_firmware/03.png)